drlukeparry/pyccx/README.rst

 Installation
 *************
-Installation is currently supported on Windows, all this further support will be added for Linux environments.
-PyCCX can be installed along with dependencies for GMSH automatically using
+PyCCX is multi-platform as a source based package.
+This can be installed along with dependencies for GMSH automatically using the following commands:

 .. code:: bash